-E. Animals: Animals are not allowed in school buildings, parking lots, and athletic facilities of the School District of Lodi unless administratively approved as part of a classroom curriculum, building program or are canine assistance for hearing, sight or physically impaired individuals.
-See Board of Education Policy No. 383, 383.1 and 383.1 Rule
+E. Animals: Animals are not allowed in school buildings, parking lots, and athletic facilities of the School District of Lodi unless administratively approved as part of a classroom curriculum, building program, are canine assistance for hearing, sight or physically impaired individuals, or are a certified therapy dog per policy #383.2.
+See Board of Education Policy No. 383, 383.1, 383.1 Rule and 383.2